Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 The main difference between vector and struct derived types is that the arguments for structs expect arrays, since structs are made up of multiple variables.
 Most of these arguments are straightforward, given what we've just seen for defining vectors.
-But the `array_of_displacements` arguments is new to us.
+But `array_of_displacements` is new and unique.

 When a struct is created, it occupies a single contiguous block of memory.
 But there is a catch.
 For performance reasons, compilers insert arbitrary "padding" between each member for performance reasons.
 This padding, known as [data structure alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), optimises both the layout of the memory and the access of it.
-As a result, the memory layout of a struct may look like this:
+As a result, the memory layout of a struct may look like this instead:

 <img src="fig/struct_memory_layout.png" alt="Memory layout for a struct" height="384">

 Although the memory used for padding and the struct's data exists in a contiguous block, the actual data we care about is not contiguous any more.
 This is why we need the `array_of_displacements` argument, which specifies the distance, in bytes, between each struct member relative to the start of the struct.
-In practise, it serves the same purpose to the stride in vectors.
+In practise, it serves a similar purpose of the stride in vectors.

 To calculate the byte displacement for each member, we need to know where in memory each member of a struct exists.
 To